 Yes, it's possible to recover files from a corrupted SD card with a reliable data recovery tool like iBoysoft Data Recovery.
 But before performing SD card recovery, you should run some basic troubleshooting procedures to rule out other factors that may cause your drive to be inaccessible.

 Let's work with your Mac first.
-You mentioned your Mac doesn't recognize the card.
+You mentioned your Mac doesn't recognize SD card.
 This can result from disk corruption, incorrect configuration, loose connection, or even physical damage.

 To check whether it's a configuration issue, go to Disk Utility and see if the SD card shows up.
 If it does, it's a simple setting issue.
 And you can open Finder > Preferences > General, and tick the box next to "External disk" for the SD card to appear on the desktop.
 If it doesn't, make sure the card is firmly connected.
 Also, try a different card reader.

-If your Mac managed to detect the SD card after the above steps, but the data is still inaccessible, the card is likely corrupted.
-Follow the steps below to recover the photos from the corrupted SD on Mac, then reformat the drive to fix it.
+If your Mac managed to detect the SD card after the above steps, but the data is still inaccessible, the SD card is likely corrupted.
+Follow the steps below to recover data from the corrupted SD on Mac, then reformat the drive to fix it.

 Step 1: Download and install the best SD card recovery software - iBoysoft Data Recovery for Mac.